JakeSteam/blog-programming/_posts/2018-11-28-growing-your-android-app-with-firebase-invites.md

 - `setMessage` defines the text at the top of the invite dialog.
 - `setDeepLink` defines the deep link that should be retrieve when an invited user opens the app.
 - `setCustomImage` allows you to specify an image that should be sent along with email invites.
 - `setCallToActionText` allows you to specify the text on the invite button in the email.
-Note that during my implementation, this didn’t seem to have any effect.
+Note that during my implementation, this didn't seem to have any effect.
 - `setEmailHtmlContent` and `setEmailSubject` can also be used to completely replace the email invitation.

 `INVITE_REQUEST_CODE` must be under ~32k, and identifies the result returned when the user closes the dialog.